-Additional subsidy in the form of principal forgiveness shall be made available in total of the required amount for the States 2019 Capitalization Grant Appropriation or the cap set at 603(i)(3) of the Federal Water Pollution Control Act, whichever is less.
-Additional subsidy would first be provided to eligible Section 319 projects that include green infrastructure intended to mitigate or prevent storm water pollution.
-Additional subsidy will also be provided in rank order to projects as determined by the Affordability Measure for Alabama.
+Additional subsidy in the form of principal forgiveness shall be made available in total of the required amount for the States 2020 Capitalization Grant Appropriation (\$1,777,000) or the cap set at 603(i)(3) of the Federal Water Pollution Control Act, whichever is less.
+Additional subsidy will be provided in rank order to projects as determined by the Affordability Measure for Alabama.
+In addition, additional subsidy would be provided to an eligible project that meets Section 603(i)(1)(B) Clean Water Act requirements at a greater than 50% project cost ratio.
 Each project may receive up to a maximum of 50% of the allowable cost in principal forgiveness or a maximum of \$500,000 until the amount has been allocated.
 The Affordability Measure Guidelines for Alabama can be found on Attachment 4.